 Difference in Dilation and Not Dilating During an Eye Exam

-If an optometrist did not dilate your pupils during a routine eye exam, when they went to shine a light in your eyes the pupil would constrict.
+If an optometrist did not dilate your pupils during a routine eye exam when they went to shine a light in your eyes the pupil would constrict.
 As a result of the pupil being smaller, the doctor would only be able to get about a 25 – 30 percent view of the inside of your eye.
-If there’s a cataract or there’s a scar on the front window, the eye limits the doctors view even more.
+If there’s a cataract or there’s a scar on the front window, the eye limits the doctor’s view even more.
 That’s why it’s recommended that all patients have dilated pupils when having their eyes examined.

 It gives the doctor a much deeper view into the eyes and gives them a better look to diagnose cataracts or if you will need cataract surgery.
-It helps them look at the optic nerve to help diagnose glaucoma, and it helps them get a better view at the macula, where you can develop macular degeneration.
+It helps them look at the optic nerve to help diagnose glaucoma, and it helps them get a better view of the macula, where you can develop macular degeneration.
 It allows them to look deeper at the periphery of the retina, to look for any signs of risk factors for retinal detachments, or the rare chance of eye tumors or things of that nature.

-During a routine eye exam it’s not uncommon for optometrists to discover early signs of a retinal detachment.
+During a routine eye exam, it’s not uncommon for optometrists to discover early signs of a retinal detachment.
 Even though you come in seeing 20/20 the doctor will be able to catch the detachment early enough so that it can be fixed and prevent a vision loss in the future.

 Normal eye pressure is between 11 and 22 but can be very tricky.
 Years ago anyone with a pressure of 20 or higher would be considered to have glaucoma.
-However, we know that’s not true today, because the thickness of the front window of the eye can affect the eye pressure.
+However, we know that’s not true today because the thickness of the front window of the eye can affect eye pressure.
 Somebody with a pressure of 11 or 12 can still have glaucoma.

-Someone with the pressure 25 or 26 can be found to have normal health and not have glaucoma.
+Someone with a pressure of 25 or 26 can be found to have normal health and not have glaucoma.
 So eye pressure is just one small piece of the whole picture and that’s where the dilation helps doctors look at the optic nerve.
-The optic nerve is what gets damaged with the glaucoma, and so with the combination of dilation and eye pressure, doctors can help diagnose that sooner.
+The optic nerve is what gets damaged with glaucoma, and so with the combination of dilation and eye pressure, doctors can help diagnose that sooner.

 If you have any questions about eye dilation feel free to contact any of the eye doctors or optometrists listed in our directory and they will be glad to help you.
 Or, contact your primary eye care provider.
-Do not rely on information in this article for medical advice.